pachun/blog/posts/2025-05-26-use-eslints-no-floating-promises-rule-in-your-test-environment.md

 Given the title of this post, you can probably already see the problem.
 I didn't and I'd already spent at least an hour figuring out which test was the problem.
 Then I spent about 2 more hours figuring out that `signin()` call needed to be `await`ed.
+It's a helper I wrote and it's in almost _all_ of my tests because typically, I don't need finer grained control that it.
+In every single case, I remembered to await it.
+Except this one.
+Whoops.

 This isn't the first time I've lost hours to that problem; Forgetting an `await` in a test.
-I just turned on the [`no-floating-promises` Eslint rule][2] (only for my test suite) and I'm pretty pleased with myself becuase if I charged myself what I charge clients...
+I just turned on the `no-floating-promises` [Eslint rule][2] (only for my test suite) and I'm pretty pleased with myself becuase if I charged myself what I charge clients...
 I just saved myself a lot of money.
 Depending on how you look at it, I guess 🙃